 Lynn Botelho (b.
 1963) grew up in the Pacific Northwest where she spent her summers working on salmon fishing boats off of the Oregon and Washington coasts.
-She has studied history at the University of Oregon, Oxford, and holds her Ph.D. from the University of Cambridge (1996).
-She has taught at the University of Essex and Oxford.
-She is currently a Distinguished Faculty for Research and holds the title Distinguished University Professor at Indiana University of Pennsylvania and serves as the Director of Women’s and Gender Studies.
+She has studied history at the University of Oregon, Oxford University, and holds her Ph.D. from the University of Cambridge (1996).
+She has taught at the Universities of Essex, Cambridge, and Oxford.
+She is a Distinguished University Professor at Indiana University of Pennsylvania, a Distinguished Professor for Research, and currently serves as the Director of Women’s and Gender Studies.
 She is also a Life Fellow of Clare Hall, Cambridge.

 Botelho’s publications include, including collaborative projects: The History of Old Age, 8 vols, printed primary sources (2008, 2009); Age and the English Poor Law, 1500-1700 (2004); Power and Poverty: Old Age in Pre-Industrial Society (2002); Women and Aging in Britain since 1500 (2000); John Winthrop’s Worlds: England and New England, 1588-1649 (2006); and The Churchwardens’ Accounts of Cratfield during the 1640s and 1650s (1999).
 She also co-guest edited a volume of Medicine and Society on ‘Anti-Aging Movements’ (2009).

 Dr. Botelho has also co-organized a number of conferences, both internationally and nationally, for professional scholars as well as students.
 These include: